GarrettCook115/GarrettCook115/README.md

 -->

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: Graduating from University "Spring 2026"
-- 🌱 I’m currently learning: Networking "CompTIA Network+"
+- 🌱 I’m currently learning: Networking "CompTIA Network+, followed by Sec+"
 - 💬 Ask me about: Anything
 - 📫 How to reach me: [Linktree with personals](https://linktr.ee/GarrettCook115)
 - ⚡ Fun fact: I'm a nerd.
 Surprise Surprise.
-XD